rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 ### Outcome

-In this example, our investigation revealed that the phpMyAdmin installation in the `/var/www/html` directory was exploited, most likely because the version of phpMyAdmin installed on the server was severely outdated.
-Patching phpMyAdmin on a regular schedule prevents this situation from occurring.
+In this example, our investigation revealed that an attacker exploited the `phpMyAdmin` installation in the `/var/www/html` directory, most likely because the version of `phpMyAdmin` installed on the server was severely outdated.
+Patching `phpMyAdmin` on a regular schedule prevents this situation from occurring.